Cal vs. USC NCAA Football Odds, Plays and Insights | December 4, 2021

 Over/Under Insights

-- Cal has combined with its opponents to score more than 58 points in three of 11 games this season.
+- Cal has combined with its opponents to put up more than 57.5 points in three of 11 games this season.

-- USC's games have gone over 58 points in seven of 11 chances this season.

-- Saturday's total is 4.3 points higher than the combined 53.7 PPG average of the two teams.

-- This contest's total is 2.5 points greater than the 55.5 these two squads combine to surrender per game this season.
+- The two teams combine to score 53.7 points per game, 3.8 less than the over/under in this contest.

+- The 55.5 combined points per game that these two squads have allowed this season are two fewer than the 57.5 total in this contest.

-- The Golden Bears and their opponents score an average of 50.4 points per game, 7.6 fewer than Saturday's total.
+- Golden Bears games have an average total of 50.4 points this season, 7.1 fewer than Saturday's over/under.

-- The 59 PPG average total in Trojans games this season is one point more than this game's over/under.
+- In 2021, games involving the Trojans have averaged a total of 58.8 points, 1.3 more than the set total in this contest.

 Cal Stats and Trends

-- Cal has played 11 games, with six wins against the spread.
+- In Cal's 11 games this year, it has six wins against the spread.

-- The Golden Bears have been favored by 4 points or more four times this season and covered the spread in one of them.
+- This season, the Golden Bears have just one ATS win in four games as a favorite of 4 points or more.

-- Cal has gone over the point total in 45.5% of its opportunities this year (five times over 11 games with a set point total).

 - This year, the Golden Bears have 10 turnovers, nine fewer than the Trojans have takeaways (19).